hoereth/i18n-maven-plugin/doc/README_JAVA.md

 ## Java Accessor

-If you specify the optional _javaAccessor_ element within the _output_ element of the i18n.xml file, a [Java Accessor class](../src/main/java/test/Messages.java) will be generated.
+If you specify the optional _javaAccessor_ element within the _output_ element of the i18n.xml file, a Java Accessor class will be generated ([see example](../src/main/java/test/Messages.java)).
 It provides you with all translation keys + translation methods.
 It allows you get your translations checked by the compiler.
 Usage:

 ### The traditional way